MileHacker Logo

 Puzhehei Rice Noodles

-Wenshan is known for its rice noodles, often served with rich broth and fresh toppings.
-Essential for breakfast or a quick meal.
+Wenshan is known for its rice noodles, usually accompanied by rich broth and fresh toppings.
+Essential for the morning meal or a quick meal.

 Found at numerous small eateries city-wide.